desultory/ugrd/readme.md

 > If no path information is supplied, the filename provided will be crreated under `build_dir`

+### Hostonly mode

+UGRD hostonly mode attempts to verify that the generated initramfs will work on the system creating it.
+This is enabled by default.

+It can be forced at runtime with `--hostonly` and disabled with `--nohostonly`.

 ## Runtime usage

 `ugrd` runs the `init` script generated in the build dir.
 In cases where `agetty` is needed, all but basic initialization and the final switch_root are performed in `init_main.sh`.